How Tall Should a Nightstand Be?

 Range of Options

 Most commercially made nightstands are between 24 and 28 inches tall, corresponding to the average mattress height of 25 inches.
 This nightstand height alleviates the need for people who are standing up to bend over when reaching for items.
-However, since mattresses can be as low as 18 inches on a platform bed or as high as 36 inches on a canopy bed, there is demand for a variety of nightstand dimensions.
+However, since mattresses can be as low as 18 inches on a platform bed or as high as 36 inches on a canopy bed, there is a demand for a variety of nightstand dimensions.

 Which nightstand will be the right fit for your bedroom can also depend on the room's decor.
 For example, modern design is typically minimalist with clean lines that air out a room and make it look larger.
 A lower nightstand would work well in this environment.
 In traditional bedrooms, the height of the nightstand can be greater.
 Something simple, like a Shaker piece with minimal trim and detailing, is usually shorter than a more ornate nightstand in a Victorian or French Provincial style.